xye7ei/metaparse/README.md

   P → Q | a
   Q → P
   ```
-  is *infinitely ambiguous*, which has infinite number of derivations while processing only finite input, e.g. `a`:
+  is *infinitely ambiguous*, which has infinite number of derivations while processing only finite input, e.g. `"a"`:
   ```
   P ⇒ a
   P ⇒ Q ⇒ P ⇒ a